danthestar/the-mandalorian/README.md

 * **I was trying so hard to push my main idea into realization** by having short delay of icons(main title/home,gallery,sign in buttons, etc) that will follow the beats from video in background on loope, and be able to pefomr hover effect after the delay effect is done, plus having a options thet will indicate by different color the page you are currently on
     * due to I wasted entire week trying to make that one part to work by trying from all different angels and not have success, it forces me to take simpler approach

-* among other staff, goal was to make all pages not just blank page, but i don't have enough time to create them all
+* among other staff, goal was to make all pages not just blank page "work in progres..", but i don't have enough time to create them all
+* but idea again was simple:
+  1. for How it Made.html goal was to make playable video intro of latest footag of mp4. format and it will take 70-80% of width and 40-60% max of hight as main attraction-so to say
+     * under that will go all less intrested links and stories on evrything how did developers on set decided to film this series
+  2. Info and Sell department, for them i was having something simple in mind = like simple list of hrfef's that leads to stores/history pages
 * and there is another issue or small mistake that i will not have time to settle, and that is in "Gallery" page: on hover all img that are near to borders are being cut off after animated part is done?
 I'm not sure what is causing that effect!

 ---